 All superannuation members should have an understanding of the investment markets and classes in which their super benefits are and could be invested.
-However, this is more important for members of an SMSF who have to make and implement the investment decisions of the fund.
+However, this is more important for trustees of an SMSF who have to make and implement the investment decisions of the fund.

 Unlike members of conventional funds, members of SMSFs will not be eligible for compensation under superannuation laws if the SMSF suffers loss as a result of theft or fraud in the underlying investment assets.

 SMSF members don’t have access to certain dispute resolution mechanisms, such as External Dispute Resolution (EDR) Schemes for their SMSF benefits.
 Disagreements can be resolved through alternative dispute resolution techniques or in court which would be at the members' own expense.